Pelvic Organ Prolapse

 Pelvic organ prolapse is a medical condition that occurs when there is weakness or damage to the normal support of the pelvic floor.
 The pelvic organs include the vagina, cervix, uterus, bladder, urethra, intestines and rectum.
 The pelvic organs are held in place by muscles of the pelvic floor and layers of connective tissue called fascia.
 Pelvic organ prolapse occurs when the muscles and fascia of the pelvic floor can no longer support the pelvic organs.
 This occurs when the muscles and fascia become weakened, stretched, or are torn causing the organs that they support to drop downward.

-Pelvic organ prolapsed is common in women and the incidence increases after childbearing and as women increase in age.
-It is estimated that nearly 50% of all women between the ages of 50 and 79 have some form of prolapsed.
+Pelvic organ prolapse is common in women and the incidence increases after childbearing and as women increase in age.
+It is estimated that nearly 50% of all women between the ages of 50 and 79 have some form of prolapse.
 The lifetime risk that a woman will have surgery to correct pelvic organ prolapsed or urinary incontinence is about 11%, or more than one in 10 women.
 We also know that only one-third of these women who have surgery will undergo repeat corrective surgery for these conditions.
 Approximately 300,000 procedures for correction of pelvic organ prolapsed are performed each year in the United States, but many more women suffer from this condition as they manage their prolapsed without surgery.

 Injuries to the muscles or fascia of the pelvic floor are typically caused by women having children, especially vaginal or operative vaginal deliveries.
 Menopause, aging, and intense repetitive physical activity can also lead to pelvic organ prolapse.
 Other factors that lead to increased pressure in the abdomen can worsen or lead to pelvic organ prolapse, such as obesity, chronic constipation, and chronic coughing.
 In some cases prolapse is a hereditary disorder meaning that it runs in families.